bijancn/CarND-Behavioral-Cloning-P3/writeup_report.md

 The model was trained and validated on five different data sets to ensure that the model was not overfitting.
-The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.
+The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track *without touching the line with any part of the vehicle*.

 ### Model parameter tuning

-The model used an Adam optimizer, so the learning rate was not tuned manually.
+The model used an Adam optimizer with a lowered learning rate of `1E-4`.
 As an error measure, I chose `mean_absolute_error` to encourage the network to take a turn as errors are less heavily penalized than with `mean_squared_error`.

 ### Creation of appropriate training data & training process